Employment Law in Illinois

 Child Labor Laws

 Child labor laws are a lot more strict than regular labor laws and require employers to be extra careful when scheduling minors.
-Each state has its own child labor laws that outline the number of hours a minor can work per week.
+Each state has its child labor laws that outline the number of hours a minor can work per week.
 These include how often they should have breaks, how many days in a row they can work, and how late they can work each night.

 Illinois Child Labor Law sets the rules and regulations for employing minors at the time of writing.
-For example, the following hour restrictions apply to 14 and 15 year-olds while school is in session:
+For example, the following hour restrictions apply to 14 and 15-year-olds while school is in session:

 • Limit of 3 hours of work on a school day